PowerChain: A Verifiable Agentic AI System for Automating Distribution Grid Analyses: Annotated Verified Workflow-Task Pairs

-We note that while the current work is limited to 10 representative queries, we are actively working with VEC and other industry partners to scale this approach for use in utility planning and operation groups with hundreds of nuanced, expert-level tasks.
-Moreover, we are working on open-sourcing our agentic baselines alongside representative synthetic data to encourage collaboration and development towards accessible power grid analyses.
+We note that while this work is limited to ten representative queries, ongoing collaborations with VEC and other partners aim to scale the benchmark to hundreds of expert-level tasks.
+We also plan to open-source additional datasets and agent baselines to support reproducible power-grid analytics research.